 Entrances/Exits:

 In Stage 2, all building personnel entering and exiting the building must use one of the two main entrances, namely the new main East Mall entrance near reception or the old Engineering Lane entrance near the elevator.
 Entry through other doors is not permitted at this time, and card access has been deactivated for all other doors.
 Do not attempt to circumvent a deactivated door by wedging it open.
 You may exit by any perimeter door in an emergency.
 When several persons are attempting to enter and exit at the same time, persons exiting have priority, one at a time, while others must wait their turn.
-When entering and leaving, each building must each tap in/out using the Brimacombe “blue” fob reservation system.
+When entering and leaving, each building user must each tap in/out using the Brimacombe “blue” fob reservation system.
 They must perform a BC Self-Assessment for COVID-19 before entering the building.
 Visitors must use the East Mall entrance and must sign in and out using the paper sheet present in the lobby.
 Contractors are to use the parking lot entry next to the high head roll-up door and sign in/out with the paper log attached to the door.
 Please use the hand sanitizer that is present next to the sign in order to minimize the opportunity for virus transmission.

 Elevators: